-- The midterm and final presentation schedules will be announced later based the team sign-up result. - Each research project group must give a 5-minute midterm presentation (4 minutes for presentation and 1 minute for Q&A) and a 15-minute final presentation (12 minutes for presentation and 3 minutes for Q&A).
-For off-campus students, only 4-minute and 12-minute presentations are needed. - [On-campus students] Each group must give their presentations in class unless announced otherwise. - [Off-campus students] Each group must record their presentations in Zoom using the presentation sharing mode and upload them to a specified cloud space twenty-four hours before their presentation times.
+- Each research project group must give a 5-minute midterm presentation (4 minutes for presentation and 1 minute for Q&A) and a 15-minute final presentation (12 minutes for presentation and 3 minutes for Q&A).
+For off-campus students, only 4-minute and 12-minute presentations are needed. - Both midterm and final presentations must include the title, team number and member names, date of submission, and page number, and each presentation file should be uploaded onto Canvas the night before your presentation. - Presentations must indicate sources as needed. - [On-campus students] Each group must give their presentations in class unless announced otherwise. - [Off-campus students] Each group must record their presentations in Zoom using the presentation sharing mode and upload them to a specified cloud space twenty-four hours before their presentation times.
 The presentation will be played to the class by Prof. Huang or the TA(s).